code2648/da-id-q1-2022-refresh/content/300/320-main-lab.md

   ![](/static/300/images/27.png)

-14. Copy the contents of the file named [anomaly_detection.sql](/static/300/scripts/Kinesis_Anlaytics_anomaly_detection.sql) from your lab package and paste it into the SQL editor.
+14. Copy the contents of the file named :link[anomaly_detection.sql]{href="/static/300/scripts/Kinesis_Anlaytics_anomaly_detection.sql" action=download} from your lab package and paste it into the SQL editor.
 (You can also find code in Appendix)

   ![](/static/300/images/28.png)
   ![](/static/300/images/29.png)